-urban search
+322 urban search

-To locate target odor(s) in a city type of environment.
+323 To locate target odor(s) in a city type of environment.

-voice inflection
+325 voice inflection

-Use of tonal changes and volume to effectively communicate with the canine.
+326 Use of tonal changes and volume to effectively communicate with the canine.

-wet bone
+328 wet bone

-Bone that still retains its visco-elastic properties, typically due to retention of soft tissue and associated fluids.
+- Bone that still retains its visco-elastic properties, typically due to retention of soft tissue and - associated fluids.

-4 Canine Team Requirements
+331 4 Canine Team Requirements

-4.1 Initial Training of Canine Handler
+332 4.1 Initial Training of Canine Handler

-4.1.1 The canine handler training shall be conducted by a competent canine trainer in human remains detection from a canine team's department, agency, or organization, herein referred to as organization, that utilizes a structured curriculum with specific training and learning objectives.

-4.1.2 Canine handler training shall include, but not be limited to the following:
+- 4.1.1 The canine handler training shall be conducted by a competent canine trainer in human - remains detection from a canine team's department, agency, entity, or organization, herein referred - to as organization (see 3.54), that utilizes a structured curriculum with specific training and learning objectives. - NOTE In this document, an organization can consist of a single canine team or any other organization, department, agency, or entity. - 4.1.2 Canine handler training shall include, but not be limited to the following: - a) proper use of Personal Protection Equipment (PPE); - b) education on human remains as biohazardous materials, to include safety storage, disposal, transportation, and handling;

-- a) education on human remains as biohazardous materials, to include safety storage, disposal, transportation, and handling; - b) completion with a passing score of National Incident Management System (NIMS) (ICS 100, ICS 200, and IS-700.b) courses^a; - c) completion with a passing score of a blood-borne pathogen course; - d) the ability to "read the canine" (recognize the canine's change of behavior to particular stimuli); - e) the acquisition and processing of odor/scent by the canine; - f) education on the various environmental (e.g., weather and settings) conditions affecting odor/scent dispersion; - g) canine handling techniques (e.g., voice inflection and lead handling); - h) rewarding the canine (e.g., type of reward, timing, reward schedules).
+- c) completion with a passing score of National Incident Management System (NIMS) (ICS 100, ICS 200, IS-700, and IS-800.b) courses^a; - d) completion with a passing score of a blood-borne pathogen course; - e) proof of completion of Hazard Materials (HazMat) awareness course; - f) the ability to "read the canine" (recognize the canine's change of behavior to particular stimuli); - 348 g) the acquisition and processing of odor/scent by the canine; - h) education on the various environmental (e.g., weather and settings) conditions affecting odor/scent dispersion; - i) canine handling techniques (e.g., voice inflection and lead handling); - j) rewarding the canine (e.g., type of reward, timing, reward schedules). - k) education on cognitive bias and the effects of handler influence ^[31,57]; - 354 l) first aid for canine and handler; - 355 m) fitness for canine and handler^[18,22]; - 356 n) preparation of training logs; - 357 o) education on crime scene preservation; - 358 p) preparation of search reports; - 359 q) debriefing of a search; - 360 r) land navigation; (e.g., maps, compass); - 361 s) use of global positioning systems (GPS) and tools; - t) orthogonal detectors (see Table A.2 in Annex A); and - 363 u) relevant legal aspects to include: - 364 articulate the effect of odor/scent dispersion^[27,35], - 365 relevant case law, - 366 documentation, and - 367 preparation for courtroom testimony.